andrei021/100-days-of-code/r1-log.md

 • Fixing compile-time errors is easier than fixing runtime errors :wink:

 • Learned how to use (bounded) type parameters and built a mini-project in which I had to create generic classes :parking:

+### Day 61
+• Did my first 2 challenges on CodeWars today;

+• Learned how to test solutions on my IDE;

+• Searched in Java API some functions by myself for the first time;

+• I feel like I'm improving myself and I'm pretty excited, but I know there is so much left to learn :desktop: